databrickslabs/dbignite/README.md

   pattern could in theory be extended to include integration - the _Transformer_ can take any arbitrary input to find the data.
+- FHIR Bundles: dbinterop has support for the convention of data for one patient per bundle in a directory.
+In general, we make no assumptions about what resources will be found in a FHIR bundle, or what the relationships between them will be.
 - These design principles will need to be elaborated on when implementing use cases that require "unstructure" data mapping.
   For example, OMOP source to concept mapping.
 For the "January project",